Graham Linehan: Before first Twitter ban

 In 2018, Linehan praised anti-transgender protesters at that year's London Pride event who had carried banners and flyers saying that "transactivism erases lesbians", calling them "heroes".

 In a December 2018 interview with Derrick Jensen, Linehan said: "I'm now in a position where I can answer the question honestly of 'if you were around at the time of something terrible happening like Nazism, or whatever it happened to be, would you be one of the people who said "no, this is wrong", despite being opposed?'"
 He also said the trans movement provides "cover" for "fetishists, con men, and simply abusive misogynists".
 In an interview with the BBC television programme Newsnight in February 2020, Linehan said that the Tavistock Centre's practice of treating children with puberty blockers such as Lupron was comparable to Nazi eugenics and experiments on children.
 Following this interview, Eric Pickles, the United Kingdom Special Envoy for Post-Holocaust Issues, accused Linehan of trivialising the Holocaust.

 In January 2019, Linehan expressed concern over the news that Mermaids, a charitable advocacy organisation for transgender children and teenagers, was to receive a £500,000 lottery grant to open clinics around the United Kingdom.
 He posted to the internet forum Mumsnet encouraging its users to lobby the National Lottery Community Fund to reverse its decision.
 The grant was reviewed and went ahead.
 In response to Linehan, YouTuber Hbomberguy held a 57-hour fundraising livestream that raised £270,000 more for Mermaids.
 The same year, British journalist Dawn Foster accused Linehan and others of targeting a National Society for the Prevention of Cruelty to Children (NSPCC) employee who had been responsible for hiring model and activist Munroe Bergdorf, a transgender woman.
 Foster called the online abuse "transphobic" and "flatly homophobic".
 Journalist Chris Godfrey called the treatment of the employee "insidious homophobia".

 In June 2020, Linehan criticised comments about author J. K. Rowling after she made comments that were described as transphobic.
-He linked to a blog post featuring screenshots of abuse Rowling had received, describing those who wrote them as "ignoring the abuse received by women who speak out against gender ideology" and "literally useless".
+He linked to a blog post featuring screenshots of replies Rowling had received, which Linehan described as abuse, followed by describing those who wrote them as "ignoring the abuse received by women who speak out against gender ideology" and "literally useless".
 Hozier, tagged in Linehan's tweets due to his trans-rights advocacy, responded by saying Linehan was conducting an "obsessive little culture war".